Adobe Inc.: PDFs and file formats (1993–1999)

+Creative Suite and the Macromedia acquisition (2000–2009)

+The 2000s saw various developments for the company.
+Its first notable acquisition in the decade was in 2002, when Adobe acquired Canadian company Accelio, also known as JetForm.
+In May 2003, Adobe purchased audio editing and multitrack recording software Cool Edit Pro from Syntrillium Software for $16.5 million, as well as a large loop library called "Loopology".
+Adobe then renamed Cool Edit Pro to Adobe Audition.
+It was in 2003 that the company introduced the first version of Adobe Creative Suite, bundling its creative software into a single package.
+The first version of Creative Suite introduced InDesign (the successor to PageMaker), Illustrator, Photoshop, ImageReady and InCopy, with the 2005 second edition of Creative Suite including an updated version of Adobe Acrobat, Premiere Pro, GoLive, the file manager Adobe Bridge, and Adobe Dreamweaver, the latter of which was acquired from a $3.4 billion acquisition of Macromedia, most notably.

-On December 3, 2005, Adobe acquired its main rival, Macromedia, in a stock swap valued at about $3.4 billion, adding ColdFusion, Contribute, Captivate, Breeze (rebranded as Adobe Connect), Director, Dreamweaver, Fireworks, Flash, FlashPaper, Flex, FreeHand, HomeSite, JRun, Presenter, and Authorware to Adobe's product line.
+In addition to bringing in Dreamweaver, the $3.4 billion Macromedia acquisition, completed as a stock swap, added ColdFusion, Contribute, Captivate, Breeze (rebranded as Adobe Connect), Director, Fireworks, Flash, FlashPaper, Flex, FreeHand, HomeSite, JRun, Presenter, and Authorware to Adobe's product line.

-Adobe released Adobe Media Player in April 2008.
-On April 27, Adobe discontinued development and sales of its older HTML/web development software, GoLive, in favor of Dreamweaver.
+By April 2008, Adobe released Adobe Media Player.
+On April 27, Adobe discontinued the development and sales of its older HTML/web development software, GoLive, in favor of Dreamweaver.
 Adobe offered a discount on Dreamweaver for GoLive users and supports those who still use GoLive with online tutorials and migration assistance.
 On June 1, Adobe launched Acrobat.com, a series of web applications geared for collaborative work.
 Creative Suite 4, which includes Design, Web, Production Premium, and Master Collection came out in October 2008 in six configurations at prices from about US$1,700 to $2,500 or by individual application.
 The Windows version of Photoshop includes 64-bit processing.

 On December 3, 2008, Adobe laid off 600 of its employees (8% of the worldwide staff) citing the weak economic environment.
 On September 15, 2009, Adobe Systems announced that it would acquire online marketing and web analytics company Omniture for $1.8 billion.
 The deal was completed on October 23, 2009.
 Former Omniture products were integrated into the Adobe Marketing Cloud.
 On November 10, 2009, the company laid off a further 680 employees.